-As anyone who has been through the process knows, it can be stressful, it is time consuming, it does require patience.
-Yet when it’s all done and dusted there is a real feeling of achievement, and most successful applicants do go on to emigrate to Canada – i.e., as long and as hard as it is, the visa process does not put off applicants from moving to and living in Canada.
+As anyone who has been through the process knows, the immigration process can be stressful, it is time-consuming, it does require patience.
+Yet when it’s all done and dusted there is a real feeling of achievement.
+Most successful applicants do go on to emigrate to Canada – the visa process does not put off applicants from moving to Canada.

 Canada is not cheap.
 It has a strong dollar, its real estate economy remains strong which equates to high housing costs in some of the most popular areas.
 Hence anyone moving to and living in Canada needs to be aware that they will face similar living costs to the UK.
 A good, well-paying job is therefore important!

-For Britons the physical geographical distance between Canada and the UK can mean that they find it harder to keep in touch with and regularly catch up with friends and family ‘back home’ too – and this is something that really needs to be considered carefully before deciding whether emigration to Canada is really right for you and your family.
+For Britons, the physical geographical distance between Canada and the UK can mean that they find it harder to keep in touch with and regularly catch up with friends and family ‘back home’ too.
+This is something that really needs to be considered carefully before deciding whether emigration to Canada is really right for you and your family.